Java/Java EE, Open-Source & Web Application Servers

 - Adapting functional concepts such as currying, higher-order functions, partial applications and recursion to Java 8.

 - Understanding the importance of type safety in Java.

 - Grasping the concept of type erasure and the goals of generics.

 - Understanding co-variance as it applies to regular Java objects vis à vis parametrized types.

 - Comparing the differences between concurrent and parallel programming.

-- Understanding threads, thread interruptions, Synchronized blocks, Wait/notify, Executor service flavours, the fork-join framework, futures, atomics, Read/Write locks and conditions, Semaphores, barriers, countdown latches, exchangers, promises, spliterators, and Streams.
+- Understanding threads, thread interruptions, synchronized blocks, Wait/notify, Executor service flavors, the fork-join framework, futures, atomics, Read/Write locks and conditions, Semaphores, barriers, countdown latches, exchangers, promises, and spliterators.